eigmax/Ziren/docs/src/design/prover-architecture/proof-composition.md

 ## Core Components

-ZKM2's proofs are packaged into an object called a receipt.
+zkMIPS's proofs are packaged into an object called a receipt.
 Composition allows users to verify a receipt inside a zkVM program.
 The result is a proof that a given receipt was verified.
 Key components include:

 - Assumption